Clastify logo

 What temperature does in the equation

-Temperature changes the size of the entropy term, TΔS⦵.
-At low temperature, ΔH⦵ may dominate.
-At high temperature, the entropy term can dominate.
-That is why some processes are spontaneous only above a certain temperature, while others are spontaneous only below a certain temperature.
+Temperature changes the size of the entropy term, TΔST\Delta S^\circ.
+At low temperature, ΔH\Delta H^\circ may dominate.
+At high temperature, the entropy term can dominate instead.
+That is why some processes are only spontaneous above a certain temperature, while others are only spontaneous below a certain temperature.

-A spontaneous change is a process that proceeds in the stated direction under the given conditions without continual external driving; it may go to completion, or it may reach equilibrium.
-Spontaneous doesn’t mean fast.
+A spontaneous change is a process that goes in the stated direction under the given conditions without continual external driving.
+It may go to completion, or it may only go as far as equilibrium.
+Spontaneous does not mean fast.
 A reaction can be thermodynamically favourable but kinetically slow because it has a large activation energy.

-At constant pressure, the sign of ΔG shows the thermodynamic direction:
+At constant pressure, the sign of ΔG\Delta G shows the thermodynamic direction:

-• ΔG < 0: the forward process is spontaneous under those conditions.
+• ΔG<0\Delta G < 0: the forward process is spontaneous under those conditions.

-• ΔG = 0: the system is at equilibrium; there is no net driving force.
+• ΔG=0\Delta G = 0: the system is at equilibrium; there is no net driving force.

-• ΔG > 0: the forward process is non-spontaneous; the reverse process is spontaneous.
+• ΔG>0\Delta G > 0: the forward process is non-spontaneous; the reverse process is spontaneous.

-ΔG combines two entropy effects.
+ΔG\Delta G combines two entropy effects.
 One is direct: the entropy change of the chemicals themselves as bonds, states and particle numbers change.
-The other comes from the surroundings, through heat transfer.
+The other comes from the surroundings, because heat transfer changes their entropy.
 In an exothermic reaction, heat released to the surroundings tends to increase the surroundings’ entropy.
 In an endothermic reaction, heat absorbed from the surroundings tends to decrease it.

-This is why an endothermic reaction can still be spontaneous.
-If the system entropy increases enough, that direct entropy gain can outweigh the entropy decrease of the surroundings.
-A reaction between two solids that produces gas and aqueous ions is a good example: matter becomes much more dispersed, even though heat is absorbed.
+That is why an endothermic reaction can still be spontaneous.
+If the system entropy increases enough, the direct entropy gain can outweigh the entropy decrease of the surroundings.
+A reaction between two solids that produces gas and aqueous ions is a good example of the kind of change where matter becomes much more dispersed, even though heat is absorbed.

-Learn the four sign combinations, because they let you predict temperature dependence before doing a calculation.
+Learn the four sign combinations, since they let you predict temperature dependence before doing a calculation.

 Four ΔH° and ΔS° sign combinations and their effect on ΔG° and spontaneity.